chocolatey/choco-wiki/FeaturesAgentService.md

 This image shows running `choco install adobereader -y`.
 -->

-Once you've configured background mode and configured approved sources for installation, a user can install only those approved applications using the command line or the Chocolatey GUI (coming soon).
+Once you've configured background mode and configured approved sources for installation, a user can install only those approved applications using the command line or the Chocolatey GUI.

 Now, if a user wants to install from a non-approved source, they are met with the following message:
 ![Not able to install from custom source](images/features/features_non_admin_custom_source_error.png)

 This ensures non-admin users can only install from sources that you configure.

 ## FAQ